konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     $ ls ~/

-should list the content of you home directory independent of you current location in the file system.
+should list the content of your home directory independent of your current location in the file system.

-Now we now where we are and what is there we can start to change our location.
+Now as we know where we are and what is there we can start to change our location.
 For this we use the command `cd` (change directory).
 If you are in you home directory `/home/ubuntu/` you can go into the folder `unix_course_files` by typing

     $ cd unix_course_files